Open-EO/openeo-python-client/docs/cookbook/udp_sharing.rst

 .. warning::
     Beta feature -
-    At the time of this writing, sharing of :ref:`user-defined processes <user-defined-processes>` (publicly or among users) is not standardized in the openEO API.
+    At the time of this writing (July 2021), sharing of :ref:`user-defined processes <user-defined-processes>` (publicly or among users) is not standardized in the openEO API.
     There are however some experimental sharing features in the openEO Python Client Library and some back-end providers that we are going to discuss here.